 Qaqortoq

-Qaqortoq is the largest town in South Greenland and is the seat of the Kujalleq municipality (the South Municipality), with about 3,500 inhabitants.
+Qaqortoq is the largest town in South Greenland and serves as the administrative center for the Kujalleq municipality (the South Municipality), with about 3,500 inhabitants.
 Right next to the municipal building, a new district court has recently been inaugurated.
-The road to the much-discussed new airport (not yet decided as of September 2018) is almost finished.
-The high school and business school have also recently been merged into Campus Kujalleq, located in two large buildings next to each other.
-This is just to give an idea that the city is rapidly developing.
+The high school and business college have also recently been merged into Campus Kujalleq, located in two large buildings next to each other.
+All this just to give an impression of a town in rapid development.

-The city exudes art and colorful personalities, which is happily visible throughout the city’s streets.
-Be sure to look up at the house walls, down into the incinerator’s chimney, and even into the rocks.
-There is art everywhere.
+The town is full of art and colorful personalities, which is fortunately also visible throughout the streets.
+Be sure to look up at the house walls, down into the incinerator chimney, and even into the rocks—there is art everywhere.

 Population: 3,005